 Dr. Valerie Young, has categorised the 5 types of imposter syndrome a person can be described as:

-- The Soloist Sufferers who feel as though asking for help reveals their fake ness.
-They see asking for help will expose them as a fraud or show them to be clueless.
-They like to work alone.
-They don’t ask for help in order to mask their lack of knowledge.
+Those who feel as though asking for help reveals their fake-ness.
+They see asking for help will expose them as a fraud or show them to be clueless, they like to work alone.
+These people don’t ask for help in order to mask their lack of knowledge.

 How to overcome imposter syndrome and 12 keys: